heineaabo/QuantumCircuit/README.md

   - Control gate optimization
   - Add gate transformations
   - Add psi4 handling to get integrals
   - Add 0 and 1 occupation convention for ladder operators and their products.
+X

 Changes from master: